The MSc Data Science will equip you with the skills and knowledge for the next generation of data manipulation and analysis.

 Dundee was the first University in the UK to predict the importance of Data Science and introduced the UK's first Data Science MSc back in 2013.
 Consequently, we are at the forefront of Data Science study and have more experience of teaching it than any other University in the UK.
 We also designed our course to be easy to complete part-time and largely remotely.

 This MSc will prepare you to become a data scientist, a person who excels at manipulating and analysing data, particularly large data sets that don't fit easily into tabular structures (so-called "Big Data").

 The MSc Data Science at the University of Dundee is unique both in the material it delivers and in the way it is taught.
 Aimed at people currently working in IT who wish to obtain a formal qualification whilst continuing to work, our program will equip you with the knowledge you need to succeed in Data Science, whether you are already working in the field or you wish to move into this exciting and growing area.
 The course is usually taken part-time over two years, although it can be taken full time or as stand-alone modules or as a Post Graduate Certificate.

-The course is delivered via a blend of:
+For part-time students, the course is delivered via a blend of:

 Who should study this course?

 We are looking for students with:

 - Excellent communication skills

 You’ll be taught by experts in Data Science who work within the industry and also carry out research work at the highest level in the topics covered.
 These range from ways of handling big data, though OLAP analysis, languages for data science and data mining and machine learning.